percona/pmm/doc/source/deploy/server/virtual-appliance.rst

 1. Open the URL for accessing PMM in a web browser.

-   This is provided either in the console window or in the appliance log.
+   The URL is provided either in the console window or in the appliance log.

 #.
 Submit your **public key** in the PMM web interface.